All Episodes

 I appreciate your comments.

-Um you're right.
+And you're right.

-I make so much sense it hurts, I think a lot of people.
+I make so much sense, it hurts, I think, a lot of people.

-Can I show you the hypocrisy of the drive-by's on this?
+Can I show you the hypocrisy of the drive-bys on this?

 Why?

-They still cling to the flawed analysis that uh Bill Clinton beating me made the EIB network into the powerhouse that it is today.
+They still cling to the flawed analysis that Bill Clinton beating me made the EIB network into the powerhouse that it is today.

-Remember back in 1992, well, that's the end of limbaugh, they said.
+Remember back in 1992, well, that's the end of Limbaugh, they said.

-And then it mythologically became limbaugh was made during the Clinton term, even though I started that term with 500 stations and ended it with 612.
+And then it mythologically became Limbaugh was made during the Clinton term, even though I started that term with 500 stations and ended it with 612.

-Uh, they believe that Clinton made me.
+They believe that Clinton made me.

 So by the same token, audience grew during Clinton.